Edna Santini

+Edna Santini (born 15 July 1992) is a Brazilian rugby league, rugby union and sevens player.

+Rugby career

-Edna Santini (born July 15, 1992) is a Brazilian rugby sevens player.
-She won a bronze medal at the 2015 Pan American Games as a member of the Brazil women's national rugby sevens team.
+Santini won a bronze medal at the 2015 Pan American Games as a member of the Brazil women's national rugby sevens team.
 She was selected for Brazil women's national rugby sevens team for the 2016 Summer Olympics.

+She represented Brazil in the 2021 Rugby League World Cup.

+In July 2023, she was named in Brazil's fifteens team to play Colombia for a spot in the inaugural WXV competition.
+She scored a try in her sides 23–24 loss to Colombia in their first match.

+In July 2025, she was named in Brazil's fifteens squad for the Women's Rugby World Cup in England.